Oggetto:

 The final examination consists of both a written and an oral test.

-Written test (2 hours): part 1 focuses on Business English grammar and lexis (2 multiple choice cloze tests to be completed in 15’), and listening skills (2 listening comprehension tests); part 2 focuses on reading and writing skills in business/economic contexts (2 reading & writing activities to be completed in 60’), without using any kind of linguistic support tool (e.g. dictionaries).
+Written test (about 2 hours): part 1 focuses on Business English grammar and lexis (1 multiple choice cloze test with 15 gaps to be completed in 15’), and listening skills (1 listening comprehension test with 15 gaps); part 2 focuses on reading and writing skills in business/economic contexts (1 paragraph writing activity based on the topics dealt with during the course and 1 reading comprehension activity based on a, economic/financial article.
+This part of the exam should be completed in 60’), without using any kind of linguistic support tool (e.g. dictionaries).

 The oral test is a discussion of two newspaper or magazine articles covering business/economic topics chosen by the students, according to the guidelines available on Moodle.
 Moreover, students are asked a question concerning the topics of the syllabus.
-The oral examination is given a grade on a 30-point scale The final grade is the average of the results obtained in the written and oral examinations.
+Students are given a grade on a 30-point scale for the presentation and a grade on a 30-point scale for the question about the syllabus.
+The final grade for the oral exam is the average of the two grades.
+The final grade of the exam is the average of the results obtained in the written and oral examinations.

 Students must pass the written examination (minimum grade 18/30) to be admitted to the oral examination.
 The oral examination is held a week after the written examination.